Abdtabish/Rock-vs-Mine-Prediction/README.md

 The model achieves good accuracy in distinguishing between mines and rocks based on sonar features, demonstrating the effectiveness of logistic regression for binary classification tasks.

 ▶️ How to Run the Project
-Clone this repository: `bash git clone https://github.com/your-username/kindle-review-analysis.git Navigate to the project folder: cd kindle-review-analysis
+Clone this repository: `bash git clone https://github.com/Abdtabish/Rock-vs-Mine-Prediction Navigate to the project folder: cd Rock-vs-Mine-Prediction

 Install dependencies:
 pip install -r requirements.txt